Oman Air seeks oneworld alliance membership | Business

 Oman Air seeks oneworld alliance membership

+A Qatar Airways spokesperson earlier referred comment to oneworld.
+There are 14 airlines in the oneworld alliance, including Qantas, American Airlines and British Airways.
 Qatar Airways holds direct and indirect stakes in three oneworld members, including British Airways and Cathay Pacific.
-Oman Air operates to 34 destinations, which it says will increase to 44 next year.
+Oman Air flies to 34 destinations, which it says will increase to 44 next year.

 State-owned Oman Air announced on Sunday its intention to apply to join the oneworld global airline alliance and said it had asked fellow Gulf carrier and member Qatar Airways to help it.